The Savoy Ball, 8pm-12.30am

 "Count Basie vs Chick Webb at The Savoy Ballroom"

 We are very, very excited to bring you the return of the Savoy Ball... and this time we really have pulled out all the stops!
-Re-creating that historic night on January 16th 1938 when Count Basie took on Chick Webb in the Battle of the Bands, at the world-famous Harlem hotspot, the "home of happy feet", the Savoy Ballroom.
+We're re-creating the historic night on January 16th 1938 when Count Basie took on Chick Webb in the Battle of the Bands, at the world-famous New York hotspot, the "home of happy feet" - Harlem's Savoy Ballroom.

 We are proud to present two full Big Bands comprising today's very best swing and jazz musicians put together by the one and only Pete Long.